7 November 2014 – 15 February 2015

 The Fundaciķ presents a new selection of works by Antoni Tāpies belonging to the fonds of the Collection.
-The show, which this time is centred in Space A, includes different creative periods of the artist from the 1940s to the present, and illustrates the development of typologies, techniques and materials used by Tāpies.
+The selection, which in this case is in Spaces A and B, includes various creative periods of the artist from the 1940s to the present, and illustrates the development of typologies, techniques and materials used by Tāpies.

 ‘Open Source Prototypes’ is a working network developed within the platform of Combined Arts at the Fundaciķ Antoni Tāpies.
 It involves different groups, organisations and education centres working together in research projects and interventions in contemporary artistic and cultural practices.